susanBuck/notes/04_PHP/09_Arrays.md

 ### Numeric keys
-So far, our arrays keys have been strings.
-Often times, you'll see integer keys.
+So far, our arrays keys have been Strings.
+Instead of strings, you can also use integers.
 Here's an example using square bracket notation:

 	$shopping_list[0] = 'Apples';
 	$shopping_list[1] = 'Oranges';
 	$shopping_list[2] = 'Milk';

-And the same example, this time using the array() function:
+And the same example, this time using the `array()` function:

 	$shopping_list = Array(
 		0 => 'Apples',